 If a document is recorded against one of the names inputted for monitoring, the subscriber will be alerted via email, usually within 24 hours.
 The person can check the Registry’s on-line land research records at www.norfolkresearch.org as an option.
 If a subscriber believes a fraudulent land record has been recorded against their property, they should then immediately contact the Norfolk County Registry of Deeds Customer Service Center at (781) 461-6101.
 After talking with a Registry employee, the subscriber will be given a list of public safety referrals by the Registry.

-Register O’Donnell concluded, “Our core mission here at the Norfolk County Registry of Deeds is to make sure the recording of land documents is accomplished in a secure, accurate and accessible manner.
-I also want to be proactive in taking any and all steps to minimize the effects of fraudulent activity related to land document recordings.
+Register O’Donnell concluded, “While we live in extraordinary times, the core mission here at the Norfolk County Registry of Deeds remains the same - make sure the recording of land documents is accomplished in a secure, accurate and accessible manner.
+I also want to make sure my office is taking any and all steps to minimize the effects of fraudulent activity related to land document recordings.
 The Registry’s Consumer Notification Service provides a level of protection to the program’s subscribers against dishonest individuals who commit real estate or land document fraud.
 After all, the biggest asset most of us have is our home.
 I urge people to sign up for this free program.”

 To learn more about these and other Registry of Deeds events and initiatives, like us at facebook.com/NorfolkDeeds or follow us on twitter.com/NorfolkDeeds and Instagram.com/NorfolkDeeds.